corda/corda/docs/source/serialization-default-evolution.rst

             constructor (a: Int, b: Int, c: Int, d) : this(a, b, c, d, -1) // alt constructor 3 }

-In this case, the deserialiger has to be able to deserialize instances of class Example3 that were serialized as, for example:
+In this case, the deserializer has to be able to deserialize instances of class ``Example3`` that were serialized as, for example:

 .. container:: codeset